-HACA will project-base 10 HCV and 10 Mainstream Vouchers HACA will project-base 10 units at Skyline Terrace.
+HACA will project-base 10 HCV and 10 Mainstream Vouchers at Skyline Terrace.
 The property is located at 1212 W. Ben White, Austin, TX 78704.

 For Mainstream Vouchers, HACA will accept applicants for vacant units in the order received from the Mainstream Voucher wait list.